-This diary first appeared in PC Gamer magazine issue 360 in August 2021.
-We do one every month, taking on new challenges and approaching our favourite games from entirely new angles – and letting you know how we got on.
+This diary first appeared in PC Gamer magazine (opens in new tab) issue 360.
+We do one every month, taking on new challenges and approaching our favourite games from entirely new angles—and letting you know how we got on.

 A wise man once said “Make love, not war”.
 That man would probably have died in a week in Crusader Kings III’s world, but that is not to say he didn’t have a point.
 All this scheming, fighting, and murder... where is the compassion for one’s fellow man?

 I want to spread some love through the world of Crusader Kings, and I’m going to do it by creating the horniest dynasty in all of Christendom.
 I plan to take the game’s reputation as a dynamic bastard simulator literally, and attempt to conquer the world with the fruit of my loins, pushing the game’s relationship systems to their limits.